Tuesday, July 28, 2009

 The photo you see here is completely unrelated to what I am about to say, but if you read me regularly, you might want to just sorta get used to that.
 Heh.

-As for Michael Jackson, I am not following the memorial service, as I think I will get too sad.
+Michael Jackson.
+Sigh.
+I am not following the memorial service, as I think I will get too sad.
 Normally, although I refrain from using the word "judge" or "assess," I tend to assess or view people in the Big Picture.
 The whole enchilada.
 I am that way with most people.
 But with MJ, I cannot reconcile the enormous debts or adverse media coverage about his alleged sex life.
 So I am compartmentalizing my view of him.
 Regardless of whatever else he may or may not have done, I will go on record as saying that I consider MJ the best performer, musician, singer, dancer, artist and creative icon of the past hundred years, if not longer.
 If I can think of a better one, I'll let you know.
 I have frequently said, "I want to write the way that man sings."
 I still feel that way, even though I have shifted from a life as a writer to a life as an artist.
 If you disagree with any part of this paragraph, I am fine with that.
 I just know in my heart that I must stick with my convictions and not alter myself to gain mass approval or to avoid controversy.
 I am saddened by the loss of a great creative genius.

 Thursday, July 2, 2009